What makes Disney princesses “official”? We’re taking a look at all your favorite heroines and damsels to see which ones are actually royalty!

 She is Moana of Motunui, and being next in line to lead her tribe makes her an official Disney princess!
 Despite her differences with her father, the chief, she proved to be a fit leader when she risked her life to save her island and her people.

-The newest addition to the official Disney princess list will likely Raya, who has joined the ranks of Mulans, Moanas, and Meridas alike.
-Being the daughter of a chief, she is a warrior princess that can’t be beat!
+The newest addition to the official Disney princess list is Raya, who has joined the ranks of Mulan, Moana, and Merida after being confirmed as an official Disney princess during World Princess Week in 2022.
+Being the daughter of a chief, she is a warrior princess that can win any fight!

 Former Disney Princesses

-Although they are still beloved characters, these ladies are no longer considered certified royalty.
+Although they are still beloved characters, these ladies are not considered “certified” royalty as part of the list of official Disney princesses.

-While Tinker Bell could be found on merch sprinkling her pixie dust over a lineup of official princesses, she is no longer considered an official Disney princess.
+While Tinker Bell could be found on merch sprinkling her pixie dust over a lineup of official princesses, she is not considered an official Disney princess.

 Esmerelda possesses many qualities of a princess, such as beauty, grace, fierceness, kindness, and empathy, but she is not of royal descent or relation.